The Vietnam War

 By late 1970 Australia had also begun to wind down its military effort in Vietnam.
 The 8th Battalion departed in November but, to make up for the decrease in troop numbers, strength was increased and its efforts, like those of the taskforce, became concentrated in Phuoc Tuy province.
 The withdrawal of troops and all air units continued throughout 1971 – the last battalion left Nui Dat on 7 November, while a handful of advisers remained in Vietnam the following year.

 In December 1972 they became the last Australian troops to come home, with their unit having seen continuous service in South Vietnam for ten and a half years.
 Australia’s participation in the war was formally declared at an end when the Governor-General issued a proclamation on 11 January 1973.
 The only combat troops remaining in Vietnam were a platoon guarding the Australian embassy in Saigon, which was withdrawn in June 1973.

 In early 1975 the communists launched a major offensive in the north of South Vietnam, resulting in the fall of Saigon on 30 April.
 In the previous month a RAAF detachment of 7-8 Hercules transports flew humanitarian missions to aid civilian refugees displaced by the fighting and carried out the evacuation of Vietnamese orphans (Operation Babylift), before finally taking out embassy staff on 25 April.

-50,000 Australians, including ground troops and air force and navy personnel, served in Vietnam.
+50,000 Australians, including ground troops, air force and navy personnel, served in Vietnam.
 520 died as a result of the war and almost 2,400 were wounded.
-The war was the cause of the greatest social and political dissent in Australia since the conscription referendums of the First World War.
+The war was the cause of the greatest social and political dissent in Australia since the conscription referendums of WWI.
 Many draft resisters, conscientious objectors, and protesters were fined or gaoled, while soldiers met a hostile reception on their return home.